 A split tooth is often the result of the long term progression of a cracked tooth.
 The split tooth is identified by a crack with distinct segments that can be separated.
 A split tooth cannot be saved intact.
 The position and extent of the crack, however, will determine whether any portion of the tooth can be saved.
 In some cases, endodontic treatment may be performed to save a portion of the tooth.

 Vertical root fractures are cracks that begin in the root of the tooth and extend toward the chewing surface.
 They often show minimal signs and symptoms and may therefore go unnoticed for some time.
 Vertical root fractures are often discovered when the surrounding bone and gum become infected.
 Treatment may involve extraction of the tooth.
-However, endodontic surgery is sometimes appropriate if a portion of the tooth can be saved by removal of the fractured root.
+However, endodontic surgery is sometimes appropriate if a tooth can be saved by removal of the fractured portion.

 Unlike a broken bone, the fracture in a cracked tooth will not heal.
 In spite of treatment, some cracks may continue to progress and separate, resulting in loss of the tooth.
 Placement of a crown on a cracked tooth provides maximum protection but does not guarantee success in all cases.